-The Office of the Chief Veterinary Officer (OCVO) and the Animal Health Policy branch, in conjunction with other areas of the Department of Agriculture and Water Resources, are responsible for developing policy and providing scientific advice on animal health matters, including:
+The Office of the Chief Veterinary Officer (OCVO) and the Animal Health Policy branch, in conjunction with other areas of the department, are responsible for developing policy and providing scientific advice on animal health matters, including:

 - veterinary aspects of control of zoonotic diseases (diseases that can be transmitted from animals to humans)

 - counterterrorism (where biological agents may be used for terrorist activities)